piku/piku/README.md

 **`piku` is considered STABLE**.
 It is actively maintained, but "actively" here means the feature set is pretty much done, so it is only updated when new language runtimes are added or reproducible bugs crop up.

-It currently requires Python 3.5 or above, but will move to require 3.8+ sometime in early 2023 since that is now the baseline Python 3 version in Ubuntu LTS 20.04 and Debian 11 has already moved on to 3.9.
+It is currently being refactored to require Python 3.7 or above, since even though 3.8+ is now the baseline Python 3 version in Ubuntu LTS 20.04 and Debian 11 has already moved on to 3.9, there are no substantial differences between those versions.

 ## Deprecation Notices